KyleMayes/install-llvm-action/README.md

 The `Authorization` header to use when downloading LLVM and Clang binaries.

-This is unnecessary unless you are providing a custom download URL using the `download-url` input and you need to provide an `Authorization` header when downloading the LLVM and Clang binaries from the service targeted by that custom download URL.
+This is unnecessary unless you are providing the `mirror-url` input and you need to provide an `Authorization` header when downloading the LLVM and Clang binaries from the service targeted by that custom download URL.

 ### `env`